Bedrock-Media-Designs/MQTT-Relay-Driver-Software/README.md

-# MQTT-Lightswitch-Controller-V2
+# MQTT-Relay-Driver-Software
 Copyright 2020 Bedrock Media Productions Pty Ltd www.bedrockmediaproductions.com.au

-ARDUINO SCRIPT FOR RECEIVING BUTTON INPUTS OVER I2C AND PUBLISHING VIA MQTT
+ARDUINO SCRIPT FOR RECEIVING COMMANDS OVER MQTT AND PUSHING TO A RELAY DRIVER BOARD

 ## Features:

-* Single Arduino to read 96 inputs from MCP23017 IO expanders and publish events to MQTT.
+* Single Arduino to listen to MQTT topic with a wildcard, Publish the state change to a relay output chanel over I2C.
-* Sends MQTT payloads as JSON formatted string for easy parsing within your favourite automation software.
+* Sends MQTT status payloads as JSON formatted string for easy parsing within your favourite automation software.
+* Listens on a single topic with a wild card `house/switchboard/01/relay/+`
 * Simple config.h file to edit your network and mqtt details, with main code ready to go without modification.
-* Configured to allow for multiple controllers.
+* Configured to allow for multiple relay controllers.

 ## Expected payloads
 #### On (re)connection to MQTT broker:

 `{event: reconnected, ip: ###.###.###.###, controller: #}`

-#### On button press event:

-`{controller: #, button: #}`

 #### On heartbeat: